SJHemmings/afasont/README.md

 ### Things you need to do to run the script:

-* Download run_afasont.sh and place the script in a directory you are happy to run it from.
+* Download or git clone run_afasont.sh and place the script in a directory you are happy to run it from.
 * Give the script premission to run with
 ```
 chmod u+x run_afasont.sh